yMenn/CS2-DeathWatch/README.md

 ## 🚧 Status: Work In Progress

-This plugin is **not fully complete**, but I’m actively working on it.
-I will keep fixing reported issues as they come up.
+This plugin is **not fully complete**, I have some tweeks planned.
+I will keep fixing reported issues as they come up or once i've finished the other plugins im working on.
 Since this is my first plugin, I’m open to **critiques** and **tips** to make it better!

 ## 🎯 Features